Congressman says shooting suspect asked if 'Republicans or Democrats' on field

 "Prior to entering surgery, the Whip was in good spirits and spoke to his wife by phone," Scalise's office said in a statement.
 "He is grateful for the brave actions of U.S. Capitol Police, first responders, and colleagues."

-Two Capitol Police officers were also wounded in the incident with non-life threatening injuries.
+One Capitol Police officer was also wounded in the incident with non-life threatening injuries.

 Related: Virginia Shooting Witness: 'It Was A Firefight' on Baseball Field